There are three types of emergency contraception (EC) or “morning after” pills:

 According to a 2019 review, people who use EC pills on a regular basis have a 20 to 35 percent chance of becoming pregnant within a year.

-This myth might have something to do with menstrual irregularity, the most common side effect of EC pills.
+Menstrual irregularity is the most common side effect of EC pills.

 If you’ve already taken the required dose, you don’t need to take an additional dose on the same day or the day after.

 There are some disadvantages to using EC on a regular basis.
-This includes:

-Reduced efficacy compared to other contraceptives
+Reduced effectiveness compared to other contraceptives

 EC pills are less effective in preventing pregnancy than other forms of birth control.